Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Introduction

-While graphical user interfaces (GUIs) can significantly lower the access barrier to advanced workflows, one needs to be aware, however, of the non-negligible effort required to design and develop GUIs for simulation software.
-Indeed, it is easy to shift from creating genuinely useful interfaces to merely showcasing the capabilities of the underlying workflows, overlooking the actual needs of end users.
-This insight is at the core of AiiDAlab's vision: to accelerate scientific discovery by making computational science more accessible.
-To achieve this, we collaborated closely with our users, primarily experimental scientists, and adapted our interfaces following their constructive feedback.
-The unified interface that we now provide enables users to focus on the scientific process itself, providing simplified access to the execution of common tasks (such as simulation preparation, execution, and post-processing and visualization of the results).
-At the same time, data representation and handling are naturally streamlined through the consistent use of shared GUI components.
+While GUIs can significantly lower the access barrier to advanced workflows, one needs to be aware, however, of the non-negligible effort required to design and develop GUIs for simulation software.
+Indeed, a GUI exposing all supported features of a given code or its associated workflows can quickly overwhelm the user, resulting in a negative impact on usability.
+To avoid this, while developing AiiDAlab, we collaborated closely with our users, primarily experimental scientists, and adapted our interfaces following their constructive feedback.
+For example, to simplify interaction with AiiDA, we developed widgets (GUI components) to facilitate and automate workflow setup, supported by research on computational protocols to balance accuracy and speed\cite{nascimento2025,MC3D}.
+Such features provide users with more intuitive means of setting up computational workflows, reducing the need for deep domain knowledge of the underlying codes.
+The unified interface that we now provide enables users to focus on the scientific process itself, providing simplified access to the execution of common tasks (such as simulation preparation, execution, and post-processing and visualization of results).
+We also ensure consistent data representation and handling throughout the AiiDAlab platform via shared GUI components available for all app developers in the \textbf{aiidalab-widget-base}~\cite{aiidalab-widgets-base} library.